Here’s where to find mental health support in Western Sydney

 [1] Australian Bureau of Statistics, Mental health findings for LGBTQ+ Australians, 2024

-Mark Mariano (he/him) is a Filipino writer, model and podcast producer from Doonside in Western Sydney on Dharug land.
+Mark Mariano (he/they) is a Filipino writer, model and podcast producer from Doonside in Western Sydney on Dharug land.
 Proudly queer, his work has been featured on Buzzfeed, SBS, ABC, and Queerstories.
 In 2023, he contributed to ACON’s editorial anthology ‘Stories Out West’, and starred in their ‘With Love’ campaign for Sydney WorldPride as ‘sexy sickly bear’.
 Mark loves thrifting and crying on public transport in hopes of getting scouted for a Netflix series.